-Considering that such measures shall not affect the application of the acquis under the conditions set out in the that Protocol in any other part of the Republic of Cyprus;
+Considering that such measures shall not affect the application of the acquis under the conditions set out in the that Protocol in any other part of the Republic of Cyprus,

-Points out that specific provisions to that end have been included in Title X of Part Two of the Protocol on the Treaty and Act of Accession of the Czech Republic, the Republic of Estonia, the Republic of Cyprus, the Republic of Latvia, the Republic of Lithuania, the Republic of Hungary, the Republic of Malta, the Republic of Poland, the Republic of Slovenia and the Slovak Republic.
+POINTS OUT that specific provisions to that end have been included in Title X of Part Two of the Protocol on the Treaty and Act of Accession of the Czech Republic, the Republic of Estonia, the Republic of Cyprus, the Republic of Latvia, the Republic of Lithuania, the Republic of Hungary, the Republic of Malta, the Republic of Poland, the Republic of Slovenia and the Slovak Republic.

-39. Declaration concerning the Protocol on the position of Denmark
+Declaration concerning the Protocol on Denmark

-The Conference notes that with respect to legal acts to be adopted by the Council acting alone or jointly with the European Parliament and containing provisions applicable to Denmark as well as provisions not applicable to Denmark because they have a legal basis to which Part I of the Protocol on the position of Denmark applies, Denmark declares that it will not use its voting right to prevent the adoption of the provisions which are not applicable to Denmark.
+The Conference notes that with respect to legal acts to be adopted by the Council acting alone or jointly with the European Parliament and containing provisions applicable to Denmark as well as provisions not applicable to Denmark because they have a legal basis to which Part I of the Protocol on Denmark applies, Denmark declares that it will not use its voting right to prevent the adoption of the provisions which are not applicable to Denmark.

-Furthermore, the Conference notes that on the basis of the Declaration by the Conference on Articles I-43 and III-329 of the Constitution, Denmark declares that Danish participation in actions or legal acts pursuant to Articles I-43 and III-329 will take place in accordance with Part I and Part II of the Protocol on the position of Denmark.
+Furthermore, the Conference notes that on the basis of the Declaration by the Conference on Articles I-42 and III-231 of the Constitution, Denmark declares that Danish participation in actions or legal acts pursuant to Articles I-42 and III-231 will take place in accordance with Part I and Part II of the Protocol on the position of Denmark.

-40. Declaration concerning the Protocol on the transitional provisions relating to the institutions and bodies of the Union
+Declaration concerning the Protocol on the transitional provisions relating to the Institutions and bodies of the Union